Gorjen/web2.0/README.md

 # web2.0
-modern web programming course projects consist of ten assignments and mainly use HTML5, CSS, JavaScript.
+Modern web programming course projects consist of ten assignments and mainly use HTML5, CSS, JavaScript.
 First nine ones are successful, but the last one fails.